fletchjp/MERG-Arduino-Software/ArduinoSTL/Readme.md

 ## ArduinoSTLObserver5

 I am going instead to work around things for the ARM boards.
+This is looking more promising.